Strength and balance

 Strong and Steady Exercise Classes

-Strong and Steady Exercise Classes are designed for people who feel unsteady on their feet or have had a fall.
+Strong and Stead Exercise Classes are designed to help people who feel unsteady on their feet or have had a fall.
 The classes aim to improve strength and balance, and also to help people feel more confident when out and about.

 Exercises you can do at home